Bhavani-Bolloju/Weather-App/README.md

 ## What is it about?

-*A fully responsive Weather App created using Open weather api to render current,daily and hourly weather details* <br/>
+*A fully responsive Weather App created using Openweather api to render current,daily and hourly weather details* <br/>
 *Created using React js, tailwind, custom hooks to fetch data from API.*

 ## Project (Screen-shorts)